kvz/baseamp/README.md

  - [ ] Remove unnecessary fat arrows
  - [ ] Tests for upload
  - [ ] remoteIds should be an instance variable (deal with async scope tho)
+ - [ ] Summarize changes.
+Use that to avoid a double `Retrieving todolists...`
  - [x] Due date mapping
  - [x] User mapping
  - [x] Fix SKIPOSes